-Ahead of expressing, you should:
+Ahead of pumping, you should:

-At this point, you should be ready to start expressing…
+At this point, you should be ready to start pumping…

 If you’re using an electric pump, begin slowly at first while ensuring that the pump is in the correct position and comfortable.
 You should see the milk dropping into the container.
 If there’s no milk there, try adjusting the pump on your breast to create a better seal.

-To express breast milk by hand, cup your breast with the palm of your hand and place your thumb just above your nipple.
+To pump breast milk by hand, cup your breast with the palm of your hand and place your thumb just above your nipple.
 Compress and release the nipple until the milk begins to flow.
 Continue until the milk flow stops on the breast and then repeat the cycle again on the other breast.
 Once you have completed the cycle on both breasts, please remember to store your breast milk in a sterile container.

 Other articles you might find useful for understanding breast pumping: